ewfx/gaipl-neural-navigators/code/src/README.md

-Code for Frontend and backend
+Code for Terraform Deployment, Frontend and backend for UI